Dock Accidents and Injuries

 In some cases, accidents on the docks can cause a wrongful death.

 If you or someone you love has been injured because of dangerous working conditions on a dock, there may be legal action available.
-To learn more about your workers’ comp options, contact the Raleigh workplace accident lawyers of Law Office of Sam Scudder, today by calling (252) 222-0227.
+To learn more about your workers’ comp options, contact the Morehead City workplace accident lawyers of Law Office of Sam Scudder, today by calling (252) 222-0227.